What Makes or Breaks a Bag: Zippers

 Components of Zippers

-Top Stop: This is the part that stops and prevents the slider from coming off the top of the zipper.
+Top Stop: This component serves as a barrier, preventing the slider from detaching from the top of the zipper.

-Pull Tab: This is what you pull on to bring the slider up and down the zipper.
+Pull Tab: It's the handle you tug on to move the slider up and down the zipper.

-Tape: This is the fabric that the chain is connected to.
+Tape: The tape is the fabric strip to which the chain is attached.

-Retainer Box: This looks like a box at the bottom that allows the slider to dock and stay held in place until you need to zip back up again.
+Retainer Box: Situated at the bottom, this box-like structure secures the slider in place until you're ready to zip up again.

 Image courtesy of YKKFastening.com